 - Then, write down the following formula in the following manner.

 ="Total Sales = "&SUM(C5:C12)&", "&"Average Sales = "&AVERAGE(C5:C12)

 - So, this is our final step where you will see the outcome of using two different formulas in one cell.

 In this article, We’ve covered step by step process of how to use multiple Excel formulas in one cell.
 We sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
 If you have any questions, comments, or recommendations, kindly leave them in the comment section below.

 - How to Apply Formula to Entire Column Without Dragging in Excel

 - How to Apply Same Formula to Multiple Cells in Excel

 - How to Apply a Formula to Multiple Sheets in Excel